epgg/eg/EGCC.md

 Your text file must be sorted by the first three columns.
 If your filename is `example.ccf`, you sort it with the following command:
 `sort -k1V -k2n -k3n example.ccf > example_sorted.ccf`

-Note that you can have strand information without a barcode, but you cannot put barcode information without a strand column.
+Note that you can have strand information without a barcode, but you cannot have barcode information without a strand column.

 The browser currently supports data upload via datahub, which will fetch your data over the Internet.
 Therefore, we must put the data into a web-accessible location.